kaustubhgupta/PortfolioFy/README.md

 </p>

 ## Documentation
-A detailed documentation for this project is available on the [wiki](https://github.com/kaustubhgupta/PortfolioFy/wiki) tab.
+A detailed documentation for this project is available [here](https://kaustubhgupta.github.io/PortfolioFy/)

 ## Associations
 This project is now assoicated with [Script Winter of Code](https://swoc.tech/)